9. Python for Scientific Computing#

 ['foo', 'bar']

-As a result, Python must check the type of the objects and then call the correct operation.
+As a result, when executing a + b, Python must first check the type of the objects and then call the correct operation.

 Compiled languages avoid these overheads with explicit, static types.